Business: Record label

 Location: London

-A decade-long collaboration with the multi-talented Pārvatī, musician, author, yogini, and environmental activist, developing her many brands and concepts across a vast range of touchpoints.
-From identities, album artwork, magazines, and books to websites, music videos, social media, and presentations, it has been a wide-ranging and deeply rewarding body of work.
+A decade-long collaboration with the multi-talented Pārvatī, musician, author, yogini, and environmental activist, spanning a vast range of touchpoints.
+Identities, album artwork, magazines, books, websites, music videos, social media, and presentations.
+One of the most wide-ranging bodies of work we have produced.

-At the heart of the Pārvatī brand is environmental activism.
-Every product and platform, music, words, and wellness, points toward supporting initiatives that protect the planet.
+At the heart of everything Pārvatī does is environmental and humanitarian activism.
+Every product and platform, music, words, and wellness, points toward protecting the planet.

-Among it all, designing the identity for MAPS stands as one of our most significant undertakings and true legacies as it will become the largest protected area in human history.
+Among it all, designing the identity for MAPS stands apart.
+When complete, it will become the largest protected area in human history.
+That is not a small thing to have your name on.

-Here’s just a small selection of logos from the years.
+Logos tell you everything about how a brand sees itself.
+Here's a small selection from across the years.

-Here is a selection of album artwork from electronic to indie rock artists.
+A record without a cover is just music.
+Here is a selection of artwork spanning electronic to indie rock.